leanprover/logic_and_proof_lean3/semantics_of_first_order_logic.rst

 Truth in a Model
 ----------------

 Fix a first-order language.
 Suppose we have chosen a domain :math:`D` to interpret the language, along with an interpretation in :math:`D` of each of the symbols of that language.
-We will call this structure --- the domain :math:`D`, paired with the interpretation --- a *model* for the language.
+We will call this structure---the domain :math:`D`, paired with the interpretation---a *model* for the language.
 A model for a first-order language is directly analogous to a truth assignment for propositional logic, because it provides all the information we need to determine the truth value of each sentence in the language.

 The procedure for evaluating the truth of a sentence based on a model works the way you think it should, but the formal description is subtle.
 Recall the difference between *terms* and *assertions* that we made earlier in Chapter 4.
 Terms, like :math:`a`, :math:`x + y`, or :math:`f(c)`, are meant to represent objects.
 A term does not have a truth value, since (for example) it makes no sense to ask whether 3 is true or false.
 Assertions, like :math:`P(a)`, :math:`R(x, f(y))`, or :math:`a + b > a \wedge \mathit{prime}(c)`, apply predicate or relation symbols to terms to produce statements that could be true or false.